WP-Grogu/ObjectPress/docs/quickstart.md

 Download or clone the repository, and put the folder wherever you wish, in your wordpress theme folder.
 Don't forget to run a `composer install` inside the ObjectPress folder, otherwise it won't find dependant classes.

+You should then include ObjectPress's `index.php` file within your app, inside you `functions.php` file for example.

-> If you're using bedrock/sage stack, you could also decide to put ObjectPress as a mu-plugin, althought you would loose the magic of composer :)
+> If you're using bedrock/sage stack, you could also decide to put ObjectPress as a mu-plugin, althrought you would loose the magic of composer :)